- Assistant Professor of Accounting

-Another stream of my research examines the usefulness of information spillovers.
-My research in this area examines spillovers in a diverse range of contexts, including: (1) the completeness of regulations against insider trading; (2) the role of humans in lending decisions, given the extensive use of artificial intelligence in lending markets; and (3) the benefits of different specialization structures in organizations.
+The second stream of my research examines the usefulness and consequences of information spillovers.
+My research considers a diverse range of contexts, including: (1) the completeness of regulations against insider trading; (2) the role of humans in lending decisions, given the extensive use of artificial intelligence in lending markets; and (3) the benefits of different specialization structures in organizations.

-My research has been presented at leading universities and at academic conferences across accounting, finance, and political economics.
-My papers have been published in Journal of Accounting and Economics, the Journal of Accounting Research, The Accounting Review, and Contemporary Accounting Research.
-Most recently, my research has been cited in Bloomberg BusinessWeek, Yahoo!
-Finance, and L’Echo, and I am a business news contributor on WILS 1320 News Radio.
+My research has been presented at leading universities and academic conferences across accounting, finance, and political economics and has been nominated for and won multiple competitive awards.
+My papers have been published in Journal of Accounting and Economics, the Journal of Accounting Research, The Accounting Review, and Contemporary Accounting Research, and have been cited by Reuters, Bloomberg BusinessWeek, Yahoo!
+Finance, and L’Echo.
+I am also a business news contributor on WILS 1320 News Radio.

+I have won awards for both my undergraduate and graduate teaching.
+I currently teach Financial Accounting (ACC 300), a core class for Michigan Ross undergraduate students.
 Before academia, I worked at Ernst & Young LLP in Sydney, Australia.
-In my spare time, I enjoy spending time with my wife and daughter, and playing golf (poorly).
+In my spare time, I enjoy spending time with my wife and daughter, drinking coffee, and playing golf (poorly).